 - A. At a time designated by the Owner, the entire system shall be reviewed for compliance with the Contract Drawings and Specifications.
 Be available at all times during this review. - B. Demonstrate to the Owner and/or the Architect's personnel prior to the Final Review that systems and equipment have been properly balanced and adjusted and are in compliance with the requirements of the Contract Documents.
 After these demonstration tests are satisfactorily completed, but prior to the Final Review, submit a written certification that attests to the Contract Document compliance for this project.
 Prior to the final review, the Contractor shall confirm the following items regarding the status of key elements of the work.
 Negative responses to any of the items indicate that the construction is not substantially complete, and the building is not ready for a final review.
-The Contractor shall confirm the following items regards for a final review.
-The Contractor shall confirm the following is not ready for a final review.
 The Contractor shall confirm the following in writing: - 1.
-Building has normal electrical power. - 2.
-Building systems have been cleaned. - 3.
+Building air systems (fans, air handling units, etc.) are completely installed, commissioned and operating. - 2.
+Building hydronic systems are completely installed, commissioned, operating and pressure tested. - 3.
+Building management system is installed, commissioned and operating. - 4.
+Building has normal electrical power. - 5.
+Building systems have been cleaned. - 6.
 Seismic restraints have been inspected as specified.
-Any required special inspections have been completed. - 4.
-Building systems have been balanced and copy of balance report submitted to the Architect. - 5.
+Any required special inspections have been completed. - 7.
+Building systems have been balanced and copy of balance report submitted to the Architect. - 8.
 Building fire and life safety systems have been tested and accepted by the local authorities.
-Any required special inspections have been completed. - 6.
-There are no deviations or non-compliance with the Contract Documents; otherwise, provide a detailed account of any and all deviations or non-compliance. - 7.
-All items on field review reports have been responded to in writing and are resolved to the satisfaction of the Owner. - 8.
-All outstanding items on submittals and shop drawings have been addressed in writing and are resolved to the satisfaction of the Owner. - 9.
-Schedule the final review only after providing written confirmation of all items above. - C. Certificates and Documents required by the Contract shall be presented to the Architect at least two (2) weeks prior to the Final Review.
+Any required special inspections have been completed. - 9.
+There are no deviations or non-compliance with the Contract Documents; otherwise, provide a detailed account of any and all deviations or non-compliance. - 10.
+All items on field review reports have been responded to in writing and are resolved to the satisfaction of the Owner. - 11.
+All outstanding items on submittals and shop drawings have been addressed in writing and are resolved to the satisfaction of the Owner. - 12.
+Schedule the final review only after providing written confirmation of all items above.

-D. After the Final Review, any changes or corrections noted as necessary for the work to comply with the Contract Documents shall be accomplished without delay in order to secure final acceptance of the work.
+- C. Operate the entire system properly with all systems balanced and all controls adjusted. - D. Certificates and Documents required by the Contract shall be presented to the Architect prior to the Final Review. - E. After the Final Review, any changes or corrections noted as necessary for the work to comply with the Contract Documents shall be accomplished without delay in order to secure final acceptance of the work.